 Crate training is an important part of raising your dog.
 The crate, or kennel, is an important dog training tool as well as a safe means of confinement.
 Crate training also very useful when house training your dog.
 Even if you don't plan to crate your dog often, it's still important that your dog is crate trained.
-This will help if there are times throughout his life when he needs to be confined to a cage or crate, such as at the veterinarian or while boarding.
+This will help if there are times throughout the dog's life when it needs to be confined to a cage or crate, such as at the veterinarian or while boarding.

 Although crate training is valuable, it doesn't work if you can't easily get your dog to go into the crate.
 It can be pretty frustrating to get your dog to enter the crate when you ask, especially because it's usually at a time when you are ready to leave the house.
-The good news is that you can train your dog to get into his crate on command.
+The good news is that you can train your dog to get into the crate on command.

 Start Training Your Dog to Get in the Crate

-How to Teach Your Dog to Kennel Up
+How to Teach Your Dog to "Kennel Up"

 You can usually teach your dog the "kennel up" command in a few short training sessions.
 Here's how: